- Where Does IoT Fit in Healthcare?

 Where Does IoT Fit in Healthcare?

-As the IoT technology continues to evolve, the Internet of Medical Things (IoMT) is transforming the healthcare industry by improving patient health while connecting doctors and patients virtually.
+As IoT technology evolves, its healthcare application – the Internet of Medical Things (IoMT) – transforms patient care by connecting doctors and patients virtually.

 The Internet of Medical Things has divided segments for each medical issue faced by the healthcare industry:

-On-body Segment – This focuses on customer health wearables and other medical-grade wearables.
-Some products used in this segment are Fitbit, Apple Watch, Amazfit Smartwatches, etc.
+On-body Segment – This focuses on customer health wearables and other medical-grade devices designed to monitor various health metrics.
+Some popular products used in this segment are Fitbit, Apple Watch, and Amazfit Smartwatches.

-In-Home Segment – This aims at an individual’s personal health tracker solutions.
-This segment includes personal emergency response systems (PERS), telehealth virtual visits, and remote patient monitoring (RPM).
+In-Home Segment – This aims to provide individuals with personal health tracker solutions for everyday use.
+This segment includes personal emergency response systems (PERS), telehealth virtual visits, and remote patient monitoring (RPM), all designed to help individuals manage their health comfortably at home.

-Community Segment – It consists of five components: Kiosks that dispense products and provide services, mobility services to patients’ vehicles, emergency response intelligence, point-of-care devices that act like medical camps, and logistics that keep a record of all the medical equipment and goods.
+Community Segment – This segment is built around five core components: Kiosks that dispense products and provide services, mobility solutions that bring care to patients’ vehicles, emergency response intelligence for faster medical interventions, point-of-care devices that act like medical camps, and logistics systems that keep a record of all the medical equipment and goods.

 In-Clinic Segment – This segment includes IoMT devices that can be used inside a clinic to provide healthcare services.
-The medical IoT solutions of the in-clinic segment also provide point-of-care devices.
+The medical IoT solutions of the in-clinic segment also provide point-of-care devices that support rapid diagnostics and treatment, ensuring that care within the clinic is both efficient and effective.

-In-Hospital Segment – This includes various IoT healthcare solutions for several management areas.
-Asset management monitors, personnel management, patient flow management, inventory management, and environment and energy monitoring are some of the devices in this segment.
+In-Hospital Segment – This category covers a wide range of IoT applications aimed at streamlining hospital operations.
+It includes systems for asset management monitors, personnel management, patient flow management, inventory management, and environment and energy monitoring.

-If we look into the applications of IoT in healthcare at a stakeholder level, we can witness that the technology is making an industry-wide impact on patients, physicians, and hospitals.
+When we look at the applications of IoT in healthcare across different levels, we can witness that the technology is making an industry-wide impact on patients, physicians, and hospitals.
 To know more, let’s read further:

 For Patients

 Wearable smart devices in healthcare, like glucometers, heart rate cuffs, fitness bands, etc., give patients access to personalized attention.
-These devices’ constant tracking ability can have a major impact on people who live alone as it can send alerts to their family members.
+These devices’ constant tracking ability can majorly impact people who live alone as they can send alerts to their family members or healthcare.

 For Physicians

-Through the mode of medical IoT wearables and home monitoring devices embedded with IoT technology, physicians can track patients’ health more effectively.
-The data gathered from the IoT healthcare devices can help doctors identify the best patient treatment and monitoring process.
+Physicians can track patients ‘ health more effectively through medical IoT wearables and home monitoring devices embedded with IoT technology.
+The data gathered from the Internet of Things healthcare devices can help doctors identify the best patient treatment plan and monitoring process.
 This brings together the Internet of Things and healthcare to witness better results.

 For Hospitals

 In hospitals, IoT is embedded with sensors to track the real-time location of medical enablers and equipment such as defibrillators, wheelchairs, oxygen pumps, nebulizers, and other similar monitoring devices.
-In addition to these IoT medical devices, the technology also enables the analysis of the deployment of medical staff at multiple locations.
+Additionally, IoMT assists in staff deployment, pharmacy inventory control, and environmental monitoring.

 How Does the Internet of Healthcare Things (IoHT) Work?

-IoT products typically function by going through a four-stage process that is carried pragmatically by the medical IoT companies.
+IoT products typically function through a four-stage process carried out pragmatically by medical IoT companies.
 Each stage is further tightly integrated in terms of data capture and processing.

 Stage 1: Deployment of Interconnected Devices – This involves sensors, actuators, monitors, detectors, and camera systems that collect data.